CyberDefender369/Active-Directory-Home-Lab/README.md

 ![admin_OU](https://github.com/CyberDefender369/Active-Directory-Home-Lab/assets/96165986/2a9ab315-200d-45a2-a07c-303d354ead06)

-- Add  new user to Admins:
+- Add new user to Admins (this user will be the helpesk technician):
   - Right click Admins
   - New
   - User